Ovarian cancer screening

 If you think you are at increased risk, you should talk to your GP.
 They can refer you to your local genetics service (family cancer clinic).
 You will have counselling about your options, which includes surgery to reduce your risk.

 You can view and print the quick guides for all the pages in the about ovarian cancer section.

 Screening tests particular groups of people to find cancer early, when the chance of cure is highest.
 Before screening for any type of cancer can be carried out, doctors must have an accurate test to use.
 The test must be reliable in picking up cancers that are there.
-And it must not give false positive results in people who do not have cancer.
+And it must not give results that make it look as though someone has cancer when they do not (false positive results).

 CA125 is known as a tumour marker for ovarian cancer.
 A tumour marker is a chemical given off by cancer cells that circulates in the bloodstream.
 Women with ovarian cancer tend to have higher levels of CA125 in their blood than women who do not have ovarian cancer.
 But there are some problems with this test that make it unsuitable for use as a screening test on its own